Our work helping thousands of cats each year depends solely on your donations

 If the found cat is friendly, you might be able to check for an identification tag - if it belongs to someone, give them a call and let them know.
 You can take the cat to your nearest vet to scan for a microchip, or call your local Cats Protection branch for help.

-It is also a good idea to advertise the cat you've found using flyers or social media sites.
+It is also a good idea to advertise the cat you've found using flyers or social media sites, or use our paper collars.
 If you have no luck in finding the owner, contact Cats Protection's National Information Line on 03000 12 12 12 for more advice.

 Lost a cat? - Topic